matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Choosing among Cloud Storage classes**

+- Storage Classes:
+    - Multi-regional
+    - Regional
+    - Nearline
+    - Coldline

 ![Cloud Storage classes](gcp-img/gcp-storage-classes.png "Cloud Storage classes")

+- Regional storage lets you store your data in a specific GCP region: US Central One, Europe West or Asia One.
+It is cheaper tha Multi-regional storage but it offers less redundancy.
+Store data close to their Compute Engine VMs, or their Kuberneter engine clusters.
+- Multi-regional cost a bit more but it's Geo-redundant.
+Appropriate for storing frequently accessed data.
+For example, website content, interactive workloads, or data that's part of mobile and gaming apps.
+- Nearline for storing infrequently accessed data.
+Good for scenario where you plan to read or modify your data once a month or less on average.
+- Coldline storage is a very low cost, highly durable service for data archiving, online backup, and disaster recovery.
+Access at most once a year.
 - Multi-regional: Storage price; Price Per GB stored per month highest.
 - Multi-regional: Retrieval price; Total price per GB transferred lowest.